Kenshiro-28/MAGI/README.md

 Moreover, the generated code will also print its relevant internal state at the end of each execution for reuse in multi-step tasks.

 MAGI will review and refine the generated code and its output up to 10 times to ensure it functions correctly and fully completes the task.

+Any local files saved by the code (such as data exports, logs, or plots) will automatically be routed to the **workspace** folder.

+While dependencies are isolated, the OS file system is not strictly sandboxed.
+See the Security section for best practices.

 ### Image generation plugin